What is storytelling for business?

 There are seven basic plots to tell a story.

 There’s the Quest, the Voyage and Return, Comedy, Tragedy, Re-Birth, Overcoming a Demon, and the Underdog.
 All good stories, traditionally, follow one of these plots.
 These basic plot lines allow the reader to understand the story being told in a clearly defined pattern.
 Every bestselling book and million-dollar box office movie which has been produced will have followed one of these plot lines to get their story across.

 Quite simply, we use stories to explain how things work, how we make decisions, how we justify our decisions, how we persuade and influence others, how we understand who we are, and our place in the world, and as a tool to teach others about our philosophies and values.

 Stories are used as a vehicle to stimulate our brains and trigger our imagination.
 Through engaging our imagination, we are drawn into the narrative of the story and immerse ourselves in that world.
-The power of storytelling can transport us from our own surroundings and drop us in the centre of a world which doesn’t actually exist, purely by the power of our imagination.
-As we become part of the narrative, we can see the world from a new perspective, and can feel empathy for others.
+The power of storytelling can transport us from our own surroundings and drop us in the centre of a world which doesn’t actually exist.
+Purely by the power of our imagination.
+As we become part of the narrative.
+We can see the world from a new perspective.
+Which makes us feel empathy for others.

 Storytelling has a way of allowing us to let our guard down and be drawn into a new world.
 The more we harness the power of our imagination, the more realistic the fantasy world of our story becomes.

 How Does Storytelling Feature in the World of Business?

 So, how does storytelling carry over in the context of business?